oxidauth/oxidauth/rfcs/1-2FA-email/rfc.md

 ### Technical Flow
-Each user is assigned a static auth key at creation (stored in new table auth_keys).
+Each user is assigned a static auth key at creation (stored in new table totp_secrets).
 From the frontend login screen, a user provides username & password combo, if password is correct:

-- a temporary jwt is sent to the browser, allowing the user to access the 2FA code input screen
+- a permission limited jwt is sent to the browser, allowing the user to access the 2FA code input screen
-- a 6 digit code is created from the secret key + current time, then emailed to the user
+- a 6 digit code is created from the secret key + current time, then emailed to the user by oxidauth
 - user inputs the 6 digit code from their email which is diffed against the secrety key + current time
 - if 5 minutes have passed, the new code will not match the user entered code, and login will fail.
 Returns an error.
 - if user input code does match the new code for any reason, login will fail.
 Returns an error